ysoftwareab/yplatform/doc/bootstrap.md

 ## Github onboarding

 * Have an account?
 If not [register one](https://github.com/join).
-  * Register with your personal email, if possible.
-You will surely have a Github account beyond your stay at Tobii.
+  * Register with your personal email, if possible, and not your company email.
 * Go to https://github.com/settings/profile and fill in some info and **upload a picture**.
-* Go to https://github.com/settings/emails and **register your @tobii.com email address**.
+* Go to https://github.com/settings/emails and **register your work email address**.
   * Keep the personal one as the primary one.
 * Go to https://github.com/settings/security and **enable Two-factor**.
 * Follow the instructions below and **setup [Github notifications](#github-notifications)**.